In menswear, one of the most discussed topics is the correct sleeve length of shirts, jackets and the combination thereof.

-Sleeve length seems to be a gray area in which anyone can claim to be an expert, no matter how much or how little they actually know about dressing well.
+Unfortunately, sleeve length seems to be a gray area in which anyone can claim to be an expert, no matter how much or how little they know about dressing well.
 Often, rules are cited and absolute measurements are provided, though most forget that the look of the sleeve-cuff conjunction is not only about the length.
-It is also about the right fit and the harmony of the interaction with between the two garments.
+It is also about the right fit and the harmony of the interaction between the two garments.

-The Correct Shirt Sleeve Length & Cuff
+1. The Correct Shirt Sleeve Length – The Base Of The Thumb

 Button cuffs should have the same length and fit rather tightly around your wrist.